Elements-Agency/benjaminjyoung/content/artwork/dyzee/index.md

 alt: This is an abstract watercolor painting by Ben Young featuring dynamic blue and black brushstrokes, with splatters and washes creating a sense of movement, anchored by a central burst of yellow.
 author: Benjamin J. Young

+progress: Done with a watercolor paint set on cold press wood pulp watercolor paper, taped down.
+This took a few stages of painting a layer and waiting for dry time.
+So it took a few days.

 featured: false
 popularity: 11
 ratio: portrait